 There are no candlelit vigils, no global movements of solidarity, or even the most simple signs of compassion.
 Silence, too, is a sign.
 In moments where acknowledgment and empathy are necessary in healing, their absence and elision signals indifference.
 An indifference that was deeply felt by the victims of the terrorist attacks that took place in Baghdad and Beirut.

 An indifference that was made even more pronounced by the opposite reaction that took place a day later as Paris experienced a similar strike.
 Only moments after blood was spilled, those healing signals of solidarity came, but not for them.
 In this moment of vulnerability Paris was not alone.
 Those buried in Baghdad and Beirut, however, remained forgotten lives and unmournable deaths.

-Like a broken record, a tragedy strikes a city like Paris and the world rushes in, while citizens of a country on the peripheries of power remind the international community — and sadly find themselves trying to convince it — that they too matter.
+broken record, a tragedy strikes a city like Paris and the world rushes in, while citizens of a country on the peripheries of power remind the international community — and sadly find themselves trying to convince it — that

 Despite all being victims of the same perpetrator, ISIS, there were no statements that Baghdad represented all humanity and no monuments were lit up for Beirut.
 There was, in fact, little acknowledgement of these tragedies and those caught in it before Paris.